Vicki Apatoff - Executive Director, Editor

 This former Michigan Avenue ad executive moved to Winnetka in 1994.
 "We'd come from Evanston where it was all hands on deck, so getting involved with village government was natural."

 As a Plan Commissioner, she learned how complex issues can be.
 "The goal of our Spot Checks is to unpack these issues and add context so that our readers know, know how, and know why.
 No other publication has the ability to deliver this which is why our Spot Checks have become must-reads for engaged Winnetkans."

-Kim Handler - Social Media Director, Editor
+Kim Handler - Social Media Director, Content, Editor

 Cred: Former Caucus Council Chair, PTO, church rummage sales, North Shore Board of the Northwestern University Settlement House, What Women Want!!!
 Benefit, Winnetka Sidewalk Sale.

 Three decades, three houses, three children, three schools, three dogs….but only one home—Winnetka.
 Kim and her husband moved to Winnetka 30 years ago and their family has fully enjoyed every aspect of life in our village.
 While her professional life as a financial executive has been demanding, she's never lost sight of the concerns of her friends and neighbors.

 “Our residents are smart, savvy and know what matters to them, but sometimes it’s difficult to wade through all the information to get the facts, develop one’s own opinion and then weigh in on important issues facing our village.
 I hope Spot Checks help our residents continue the long tradition of informed community involvement in our Village government."

 Anne Wilder - Director of Research and Content, Editor